 I just want to assure you that it’s ok not to know your kid’s learning style yet.
 You are new and figuring out a very basic homeschool schedule!

-I’m half way through kindergarten and just starting to understand what my son loves, how he responds to workbooks, what he resists, what makes him stubborn.
+I’m half way through kindergarten and just starting to understand what my son loves, how he responds to workbooks, what he resists, subjects he likes, what makes him stubborn.
+It can take years to know your child’s learning style, so don’t worry.

 Our kindergarten homeschool curriculum